CurveDocs/curve-resources/docs/en/crvusd/loan-strategies.md

 * How much risk they would like to take?
 * What management style will they employ?
 Will they be actively managing their loan i.e., adding, removing collateral and repaying debt.
 Or will they be passively taking a loan and leaving it in [LLAMMA's](./loan-concepts.md#llamma-and-liquidations) hands?

-Risk and Management styles can be thought of as spectrums, and they can be visualized in the image below.
+Risk and Management styles can be thought of as a spectrum, and they can be visualized in the image below.

 ![loan strategies](../images/crvusd/loan_strategies.svg#only-light){: .centered }
 ![loan strategies](../images/crvusd/loan_strategies_dark.svg#only-dark){: .centered }